Prelude to the Russian invasion of Ukraine: February2022

-On 17 February 2022, top officials from the US and NATO stated that the threat of an invasion remained, as Russia was still actively looking for a casus belli for an invasion against Ukraine, with attempts being made to conduct a false flag operation.
+Top officials from the U.S. and NATO reported on 17 February that the threat of an invasion remained as Russia still actively looked for a casus belli for the invasion, with attempts being made to conduct a false flag operation.
 On 18 February, Biden announced that he was convinced that Putin had made a decision to invade Ukraine.
 On 19 February, two Ukrainian soldiers were killed while another five were wounded by artillery fire from separatists.

-On 20 February 2022, the Belarusian Ministry of Defence announced the continuation of the Allied Resolve 2022 military exercises, decided Belarusian president Alexander Lukashenko and Putin.
+On 20 February, the Belarusian Ministry of Defence announced the continuation of the Allied Resolve 2022 military exercises.
 According to Khrenin, it was due to the "escalation in military activity along the external borders of the Union State and the deterioration of the situation in Donbas".
-On the same day, several news outlets reported that US intelligence assessed that Russian commanders had been given orders to proceed with the invasion.
+On the same day, several news outlets reported that U.S. intelligence assessed that Russian commanders had been ordered to proceed with the invasion.